kashif-flask/head_qa/README.md

 # head_qa
 this app allow you to choose topics from different fields of science like "biology", "nursery", "psychology", "chemistry" and "pharmacology".Then you can get multiple chocie QA text generated, with correct answer.
 I have fine-tuned a gpt3 type model on head_qa dataset for this, i have taken the head_qa dataset and preprocessed in such a way that each question will have multiple possible answer and aslo the correct option mentioned.
+The code for fine-tuning the model is in notebooks/head_qa_notebook.ipynb, you can fine-tune your own model by using a different huggingface model.

 ## How to run the app